orbitalquark/scinterm/docs/README.md

   these color values with Scintilla; unrecognized colors are set to white by default.
 For some terminals, you may need to set a lexer style's `bold` attribute in order to use the light color variant.
-* Some styles settings like font name and font size do not display properly (terminals use only one font and size).
+* Some styles settings like font name, font size, and italic do not display properly (terminals use one only font, size and variant).
 * X selections (primary and secondary) are not integrated into the clipboard.
 * Zoom is not supported (terminal font size is fixed).
 * When using the mouse in the Windows console, Shift+Double-click extends selections and